samanthacsik/samanthacsik/README.md

 -->

 ### What am I up to?
-👩‍🏫 I'm excited to begin development on a new course, [Data science tools for building professional online portfolios](https://bren.ucsb.edu/courses/eds-296-1f) (Fall 2024), as part of UCSB's [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) program.
+👩‍🏫 I'm currently developing a new course, [Data science tools for building professional online portfolios](https://bren.ucsb.edu/courses/eds-296-1f) (Fall 2024), as part of UCSB's [MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) program.
 It'll focus on developing a polished online presence for showcasing your skills, projects, expertise, and of course, personality.
 Check out the evolving [course website](https://ucsb-meds.github.io/EDS-296-DS-portfolios/) as I iterate on materials leading up to fall quarter.

-🌱 I'm continuouly developing and updating data science trainings and workshops to supplement the curricula of the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) degree program at UC Santa Barbara.
+🌱 I'm continuouly developing and iterating on data science trainings and workshops to supplement the MEDS curricula.
 All materials are open source, which you can check out on the [MEDS GitHub Organization](https://github.com/search?q=topic%3Aworkshop-materials+org%3AUCSB-MEDS+fork%3Atrue&type=repositories).

 <img align='right' src='https://github.com/user-attachments/assets/e52ac51c-2704-4242-9130-a92531ffab78' width='300"'>